FTBTeam/docs/docs/mods/suite/Quests/Developer/Styling/index.md

 You may have noticed a `[*]` line at the very top of the `ftb_quests_theme.txt` file.
 Lines like this act as _filters_, limiting which quests that theming should be applied to.
 The default filter, a `*`, indicates that anything below this should apply to _all_ quests, so this is the fallback behaviour.

-You can add more `[...]` lines if you want.
+You can add more `[...]` lines if you like.
 Between the `[]` brackets, put either a quest ID (the long hex ID you can get by right-clicking a quest and selecting "Copy ID"), or a quest _tag_.
-Quest tags are just freeform strings, which you can add to quests via the "Edit" context menu action - see the "Tags" list property in the edit screen.
+Quest tags are just free form strings, which you can add to quests via the "Edit" context menu action - see the "Tags" list property in the edit screen.

 Example:
 ```